Policy last updated

 Outside of school hours, the ability of principals and teachers to supervise students (and therefore discharge their duty of care) is very limited.
 There is no requirement for the school to appoint staff to supervise NDIS funded therapy that is proposed to occur outside of school hours on school grounds.

-- that school staff and the school council are not responsible for the supervision of students attending the therapy outside school supervision hours.
+- school staff and the school council are not responsible for the supervision of students attending the therapy outside school supervision hours.

 In some circumstances, a principal may approve such a request, if an adult family member or carer agrees to be present at these sessions.